 Where to Stay in Denver

 From small plates to farm-to-table to deep dish pizza’s and ice cream at the – vintage milkcan shaped ice cream shop, there are many dishes to sample and iconic restaurants to try throughout the city, we didn’t get to even scratch the surface – see here for more about the food scene in Denver.
 You will be surprised to find that even though Denver sits at an elevation of one mile above sea level, it is surprisingly sunny even in the winter and gets approximately 300 days of sun per year – but we think it looks best in summer.
-There is plenty to do in the Mile High City and it is more than just a gateway to Rocky Mountain getaways – so plan for a few days in Denver when you are headed to Colorado Rocky mountains next time.
+There is plenty to do in Denver with kids and it is more than just a gateway to Rocky Mountain getaways – so plan for a few days in the Mile High City when you are headed to Colorado Rocky mountains next time.

 Thanks to Visit Denver for our passes and tickets to the Colorado Rockies baseball game and Four Seasons Denver for the media rate.
-As always all opinions are our own.
+But as always images and opinions are our own.